iamarkadyt/aacli/README.md

 This means that when you authenticate into an AWS environment (AWS account) with this CLI, packages listed below __and any software dependent on them__, like custom deployment scripts or tools or any other scripts that access AWS, __obtain access to AWS resources__ located in that AWS account.
 All because libraries below pull credentials from `~/.aws/credentials` file on disk which this CLI tool updates upon every authentication.

-Libraries that read AWS credentials from `~/.aws/credentials`.
+Below is the list of libraries that read AWS credentials from `~/.aws/credentials`.
 List is not exhaustive at all.
 This authentication flow will continue to work with any other existing and future AWS libraries as well because they all seem to follow the same pattern for accessing AWS credentials from disk.
 - [AWS SDK](https://aws.amazon.com/getting-started/tools-sdks/).
 Library used for accessing AWS APIs and managing AWS resources directly from your code.
 - [AWS CDK](https://aws.amazon.com/cdk/).
 Library that helps define cloud infrastructure using familiar programming languages.
 Provides CLI for IaC code deployments.
 - [AWS CLI](https://aws.amazon.com/cli/).
 CLI provided by AWS that allows you to manage AWS resources right from your terminal window.